Q: What is AWS Migration Hub?

 Q: How do I start incremental app refactoring with Refactor Spaces?

-Refactor Spaces can be used through the AWS Management Console, AWS SDK/CLI, CloudFormation (CFN), or the Cloud Development Kit (CDK).
-Usually, you’ll want to start with two accounts—one for your existing application and one to own the Refactor Spaces environment and manage traffic routing between services.
+Refactor Spaces can be used through the AWS Management Console, AWS SDK/CLI, or CloudFormation (CFN).
+Usually, you’ll want to start with at least two accounts—one for your existing application and one to own the Refactor Spaces environment and manage traffic routing between services.
 Your AWS accounts can be new or existing accounts that are standalone, part of an AWS Organization, or provisioned by AWS Control Tower.

 First, install the Refactor Spaces Service-Linked Role (SLR) in each AWS account you plan to use for refactoring either by visiting the Refactor Spaces console in the account or by using IAM’s console or API to create the SLR Next, create a Refactor Spaces Environment in the account chosen to be the environment owner and share the environment with other accounts.
 Once the other accounts accept the environment sharing invitation, Refactor Spaces automatically shares AWS resources (such as Transit Gateway) contained in the environment with the other designated accounts.